Graveyard

 Most AI tools die quietly

-Narrow it to the tools that died rather than sold, and the pattern is starker: 64% of outright deaths were silent.
+Narrow it to the tools that died rather than sold, and the pattern is starker: 53% of outright deaths were silent.
 No farewell blog post, no "thank you to our users," no wind-down email.
 The company stopped paying for its own website, and that was the obituary.
-Announced shutdowns — the kind that make the rounds on tech Twitter — account for only about a third of real deaths (34 entries).
+Announced shutdowns — the kind that make the rounds on tech Twitter — account for about 44% of real deaths (40 entries).

 The lesson for anyone evaluating an AI tool is uncomfortable: the market's failure mode is not drama, it is disappearance.
 The tool you are trialing today is far more likely to vanish without notice than to send you a graceful shutdown notice.
 That is exactly why vendor durability has become a real input to AI buying decisions, a theme we keep returning to in our AI capex analysis.